Geuthur/EVE-Alert-Opensource/README.md

 Optional:

-- Activate Socket Server for Broadccast Mode
+- Activate Socket Server for Broadcast Mode
 - Mute Alarm for Just Broadcast

 ## Client Usage<a name="client"></a>